tinyos/tinyos-main/apps/MultihopOscilloscopeLqi/README.txt

   # or java net.tinyps.sf.SerialForwarder -comm serial@COM2:telosb
   ./run

-The controls at the bootom of the screen allow yoy to zoom in or out the X axis, change the range of the Y axis, and clear all received data.
+The controls at the bottom of the screen allow you to zoom in or out the X axis, change the range of the Y axis, and clear all received data.
 You can change the color used to display a mote by clicking on its color in the mote table.